smillane/KalyptoFrontend/README.md

 create logic for a skeleton loading screen when logging in

 create logic for skeleton loading containers for when assets are loading from backend

+create logic for fetching data from backend

+use caching to to not fetch data for daily lists more than once every 5 minutes, empty cache after 5 minutes and refetch data

+have display on index page for pre/post market gainers/losers, display pre market movers if time is between 4am and 4pm Eastern, else show post market movers by default